Australian Open: Emma Raducanu ready to play in Melbourne after ankle injury - NewsBreak

 BBC

-Australian Open 2023 results: Emma Raducanu and Cameron Norrie through in Melbourne
+Australian Open 2023 results: Jack Draper loses to Rafael Nadal at Melbourne Park

 Coverage: Commentary every day from 07:00 GMT on Radio 5 Sports Extra 'Tennis Breakfast' live from Melbourne, with selected live text commentaries and match reports on the BBC Sport website and app.
-Emma Raducanu made a positive return to court after her injury scare, moving into the second round of...
+British rising star Jack Draper tested Spain's Rafael Nadal before cramping issues cost him in a four-set loss...

 BBC

-Note: Update: Conditions have improved at Melbourne Park.
-Outdoor matches will be called at 4:50 p.m. local time for 5 p.m. resumption of play.
-Play has been suspended on the outside courts at the Australian Open Tuesday afternoon when the AO Heat Stress Scale reached 5.
-Play continued until the end...